vera-rykalina/rki_subtyping/Documentation/subtyping_pipeline_guide.md

 └── MS95_PRRT_20M.fasta
 ```
 ---

 ## ManualRega Folder (2)
+Rega online tool always generates files with the same name **results**, e.g. `results.csv`.
-Name Rega-produced files, using the pattern as in the example below:
+Rename these files accordingly, using the pattern as in the example below:

 ```sh
 ManualRega/